Robert Zollitsch: Views and positions

-2010 meeting with Pope Benedict
+Catholic Church sexual abuse cases in Germany, 2010 - present

-Archbishop Zollitsch, as head of the German Bishops' Conference, met with the Pope Benedict on Friday 12 March 2010 to further discuss the widening sexual abuse scandal in Germany since January, when former students at Berlin's élite Jesuit high school, Canisius College, went public with accusations against two former priests.
+In March 2010 Zollitsch met with the Pope Benedict to further discuss the widening sexual abuse scandal in Germany, when former students at Canisius-Kolleg Berlin Berlin's élite Jesuit high school, went public with accusations against two former priests.

 Similar allegations then emerged at other Catholic schools and institutions in Germany, including a Benedictine monastery and several boarding schools.
 German Justice Minister Sabine Leutheusser-Schnarrenberger condemned the "wall of silence" within the Catholic hierarchy, accusing the church of hiding behind a 2001 Vatican directive that called for cases of abuse to be investigated internally before going to state authorities.
 "This directive makes clear that even serious abuse allegations fall under papal confidentiality and thus should not be forwarded on outside the church," she said.

-In this she was misinforming, since the papal confidentiality only applies to matters of the seal of the confessional.
-While the policy has changed, the Church did not then forward allegations to the public investigators, not due to that decree, but for leaving the matter to the victims; German public law does not demand the crimes in question to be reported.
+In April 2023, the report of an independent commission investigating sexual abuse in the Archdiocese of Freiburg showed that he hid files, transferred perpetrators and ignored church law.